 It seems like the majority of people are addicted to their phones, and the more apps they have the better.
 However, something remarkable happened when I removed apps from my phone that I didn’t need.
-Most of them where on there due to being what other people recommended or consistently wanting to “stay in the know” regardless of where I was.
+Remarkable enough to share with you!

 I consolidated my remaining apps into categories such as, Be Social, $$$, Save $$$, and Apps! [the apps you are required to have and cannot remove].
-I had a total of 15 icons on my home screen.
+Leaving me with a total of 15 icons on my home screen.

 Constantly checking to see if someone liked my Instagram photo, if there was a comment on my blog, or if there were any important emails I needed to check.

-I decided enough is enough!
-I simplified my phone to be able to gain space away from my phone, not get more anxious about checking it.
+I simplified my phone to get space from my phone, to remove the anxiety about checking it all of the time.
 So this past week, I simplified my phone even more, by removing my email app and relocated a few apps!